mdi-group/mdi-group.github.io/_pages/people.md

 # Masaki Hiratsuka

 Masaki is Associate Professor at Kogakuin University in Tokyo.
 He is spending a sabbatical with the MDI group, working on new machine learning forcefields for materials interfaces.
 For more information, read [Masaki's webpage](https://er-web.sc.kogakuin.ac.jp/Profiles/13/0001265/profile.html?lang=en).

+# Matthew Walker

+Matthew is a PhD student in the group at UCL.
+His project aims to use graph neural networks to predict optical and electronic properties of semiconductors from chemical composition.
+During his master's in materials modelling (also at UCL) he studied sustainable thermoelectric materials in David Scanlon's group, before a brief stint in the corporate world confirmed his suspicions of its cold cynicism and his desire to return to the academic world.
+When he isn't stuck behind a computer, he likes cooking, attempting a spectrum of exercise modalities, and learning new languages (currently Italian and Kotlin).
+[Matthew's webpage](https://mattheww98.github.io/)